-Therefore, we are going to talk about difference between a trail bike and a cross country XC bike to give you a clear picture regarding both as these two are confused the most.
-For a beginner rider, an XC bike and a trail bike might appear the same at first glance.
-But, after learning about their components in this article, you’ll realize how much different they are from one another.
+Therefore, we are going to be talking about cross-country bikes vs trail bikes today to help you give a clear picture regarding both as these two are confused the most.
+For a beginner, an XC bike and a trail bike might appear the same at first glance.
+But, after learning about their components, you’ll understand that they are different from one another.

 Contents